Receive One Aulani Refillable Drink Mug Per Person!

 Guests of Aulani have access to an exclusive beach and lagoon area that is only shared by one other resort.
 Relax on a beach chair or take advantage of the rentals from Makiki Joe's.

-Makiki Joe's is located on the beach and is where you will rent single and double kayaks, snorkel sets, stand up paddle boards, beach umbrellas, canoe adventures, and paddle board lessons.
+Makiki Joe's is located on the beach and is where you will rent snorkel sets, stand up paddle boards, beach umbrellas, canoe adventures, and paddle board lessons.
 Makiki Joe's is open from 8:00 am - 5:00 pm.
+Boogie boards, sand toys, and life jackets are complimentary for Aulani Resort guests.

 Aunty's Beach House - Kids' Club